ls1intum/Artemis/docs/user/assessment.rst

 Double-blind Grading
 ^^^^^^^^^^^^^^^^^^^^

-The manual assessment begins after the deadline for an exercise has passed for all students and is **double-blind**.
+The manual assessment begins after the due date for an exercise has passed for all students and is **double-blind**.
 It means that the reviewers do not know the names of the students they assess, and the students do not know the identity of the reviewers.
 The double-blind grading aims to minimize bias and increase the objectivity of the assessment.
 It implies that both the students and the reviewers are **blind** to each other's identities, ensuring that their expectations or biases do not influence the results.

 .. _exercise_complaints:

 Complaints
 ^^^^^^^^^^

-After receiving a grade, students can complain about an exercise assessment if the instructor enabled this option, the complaint deadline is still ongoing, and the students think the evaluation needs to be revised.
+After receiving a grade, students can complain about an exercise assessment if the instructor enabled this option, the complaint due date is still ongoing, and the students think the evaluation needs to be revised.
 The instructor can set a maximum number of allowed complaints per course.
 These so-called tokens are used for each complaint.
 The token is returned to the student if the reviewer accepts the complaint.
 It means a student can submit as many complaints as they want, as long as they are accepted.

 The complaint process is as follows:

 1. The student opens the related exercise, interacts with the "Complain" button below the exercise instructions, and writes additional text before submitting a complaint to justify the reevaluation.

    .. figure:: assessment/complaint-submission.png
             :alt: Complaint submission
             :align: center